-We consider the selected top persons from each Wikipedia edition as important historical figures recognized by people who speak the language of a given Wikipedia edition.
+We consider the selected top persons from each Wikipedia edition as important historical figures recognized by people who speak the language of that Wikipedia edition.
 Therefore, if a top person from a language edition A appears in another edition B, then we can consider this as a 'cultural' influence from culture A to B. Here we consider each language as a proxy for a cultural group and assign each historical figure to one of these cultural groups based on the most spoken language of her/his birth place at the country level.
-For example, $Adolf\ Hitler$ was born in modern Austria and since German language is the most spoken language in Austria, he is considered as a German historical figure in our analysis.
-This method may lead to some misguided results due to discrepancy between territories of country and cultures, e.g. Jesus was born in the modern State of Palestine (Bethlehem), which is an Arabic speaking country.
-Thus Jesus is from the Arabic culture in our analysis.
-Other similar examples we find are: Charlemagne (Belgium - Dutch), $Immanuel\ Kant$ (Russia - Russian), Moses (Egypt - Arabic), $Catherine\ the\ Great$ (Poland - Polish).
+For example, Adolf Hitler was born in modern Austria and since German language is the most spoken language in Austria, he is considered as a German historical figure in our analysis.
+This method may lead to some misguiding results due to discrepancy between territories of country and cultures, e.g. Jesus was born in the modern State of Palestine (Bethlehem), which is an Arabic speaking country.
+Thus Jesus is from the Arabic culture in our analysis while usually one would say that he belongs to the Hebrew culture.
+Other similar examples we find are: Charlemagne (Belgium - Dutch), Immanuel Kant (Russia - Russian, while usually he is attributed to DE), Moses (Egypt - Arabic), Catherine the Great (Poland - Polish, while usually she would be attributed to DE or RU).